Stourbridge R.F.C.: History

 In 1965–66, the club moved to its present freehold site at Stourton; 11 acre, expanded later to 15 acre and now possesses four senior pitches and two mini pitches, two sets of floodlights.
 In 1996–97, it completed a 450-seater grandstand.
-The clubhouse, a two-storey structure, has been extended and regularly refurbished so that it contains a gymnasium, a major clubroom, two members’ rooms and a viewing ledge, commonly known as “Banter Balcony” to the Stourbridge faithful.
+The clubhouse, a two-storey structure, has been extended and regularly refurbished so that it contains a gymnasium, a major clubroom, two members’ rooms and a viewing ledge, commonly known as "Banter Balcony" to the Stourbridge faithful.
 The tradition of regular improvement and repair probably reached its peak in 2002 with a £300,000 addition of twin towers to the clubhouse, improving and extending changing, administration and social facilities.
 A new set of floodlights were installed in 2007 on the first XV pitch.
 Club developments continued in 2016 when floodlights on the training pitch were upgraded and extended to cover both training pitches, providing further floodlight training capacity.

 When the league system was introduced in 1987, Stourbridge were put in the National Leagues.
 Area League North in those days consisted of eleven teams and only involved ten fixtures a season.
 Stourbridge remained in that league for 15 years, the only club to do so, and then, at long last, were promoted to National 2 in 2001.
 They had flirted with promotion (but never with relegation) throughout that period, but their most spectacular achievements were in successive years 1998–99 and 1999–2000, when they ended up in a frustrating second place, playing attractive attacking rugby and smashing the league record for the number of tries a season, averaging well over 5 tries a game.
 Following that infamous law that dominates such situations, play–offs were introduced the following year.
 During their promotion season, Stourbridge maintained an unbeaten home record for the only time in its history.

-Life in National 2 is so precarious that only four of the present fourteen clubs have been in the league for more than three seasons.
-Amongst all the NCA clubs, Stourbridge are unique in that they have only had one change (a promotion) in the twenty seasons of league history, While in National 2 they have faced the threat of relegation, being 11th twice but the last two seasons at 7th and 8th have achieved respectable mid-table positions.
-Neil Mitchell who had started and ended his playing career at Stourton Park, bordering a long spell at Moseley became Director of Rugby in 2004 and has attracted young player coaches, Marcus Cook for the backs and Jim Jenner for the pack.
-Both have distinguished playing records and are inspiring on and off the field.
-In June 2010, Stourbridge signed former South African international Thinus Delport as a player coach.
+Life in National 2 is as a player coach.

 There is also a Minis and Juniors section for children aged 6–18.

+Ground

+The club has been based at their present ground, Stourton Park, since 1965.
+When Stourbridge began life in the Courage leagues in 1987, the capacity was listed as being around 2,000 all-standing.
+The capacity increased to around 3,500 by the 1996–97 season, following upgrades including a 450 seater stand (later upgraded to 499 seats).